The Cartels and Leniency Review: Germany

 - destroyed, falsified or concealed information about, or evidence of, the cartel; and

 - disclosed the fact of, or any of the content of, its contemplated leniency application other than to any other competition authorities (including competition authorities of third countries).

 iv Marker system and leniency proceedings

-Leniency proceedings can be initiated until the FCO reaches final decisions on proceedings.
-In general, the later the applicants initiate leniency proceedings, the more information the FCO will have collected, the less significant their contribution will be considered, and the lower the fine reductions will be.
-However, the temporal order of leniency applications is not necessarily the main consideration determining the amount of fine reductions.
-Possibly, a later applicant is able to present a more valuable contribution than earlier applicants and thereby secure a more significant fine reduction.
+Leniency proceedings can be initiated until the competition authority reaches a final decision.
+In general, the later an applicant initiates leniency proceedings, the more information the FCO will have collected, the less 'added value' its contribution will provide, and the lower the fine reduction will be; however, the temporal order of leniency applications is not necessarily the main consideration in determining the amount of fine reductions.
+A later applicant may be able to present a more valuable contribution than earlier applicants and thereby secure a more significant fine reduction.

-The FCO will confirm the placing of the marker and will set a time limit of no more than eight weeks for the filing of complete leniency applications containing all the necessary information and documents.
-In the case of first-in applicants (or subsequent applications that manage to overtake first-in applicants) that fulfil the criteria for full immunity, the FCO will issue an assurance during the course of the proceedings that the applicant will be granted full immunity.
-In the case of first-in applicants not eligible for full immunity and subsequent applicants, the FCO will only decide on the extent of the fine reduction when a final decision is adopted.
+In the case of first-in applicants (or subsequent applications that manage to overtake first-in applicants) that fulfil the criteria for full immunity, the FCO, upon request, will issue an assurance in writing during the course of the proceedings that the applicant will be granted full immunity.
+The assurance will be conditional on the applicant's compliance with the cooperation obligations.
+In the case of first-in applicants that are not eligible for full immunity and subsequent applicants, the FCO will only decide on the extent of the fine reduction when a final decision is adopted.

 v Parallel leniency application to the Commission and simplified leniency application